Lich-Corals/coral-chords/README.md

 <p align="center">
   <img alt="cch_themes_transp" src="https://github.com/user-attachments/assets/5ee115fb-6d6b-41b2-a81b-200df17d54b2" />
   <br/>
-  Tab sync with Spotify and an integrated search page for tabs; easy to configure and with a wide variety of themes customization options
+  Tab sync with Spotify and an integrated search page for tabs; easy to configure and with a wide variety of themes and customization options
 </p>

 ## Features